 Organic Media Filters

 Organic media filters are essentially the same as sand filters with the sand media replaced or supplemented with another medium.
 Two examples are the peat sand filter and the compost sand filter.
-According to the Center for Watershed Protection, many practioners believe that organic sand filter systems have enhanced pollutant removal for many compounds due to the increased cation exhange capacity achieved by increasing the organic matter.
+According to the Center for Watershed Protection, many practitioners believe that organic sand filter systems have enhanced pollutant removal for many compounds due to the increased cation exchange capacity achieved by increasing the organic matter.
 See Performance of Delaware Sand Filter Assessed, Article 107 of the Practice of Watershed Protection.

 Maintenance Features Incorporated in Filter Design